 Juggling your accounts and your business is a tricky endeavour.
 It's why so many people get it badly wrong, and why our service is all about simplifying the process.

 Some self-employed workers leave everything to the last minute and make a complete hash of their bookkeeping.
-Others unforgivably think they can cheat the system and attempt to avoid paying the tax they owe.
+Others think they can cheat the system and attempt to avoid paying the tax they owe.

 Jimmy Carr

-"I've made a terrible error of judgement”.An offshore ‘wealth management’ scheme made headlines in 2012 when 1,000 people were revealed by The Times to have benefitted from it - the most prominent being comedian Jimmy Carr.
+"I've made a terrible error of judgement".
+An offshore 'wealth management' scheme made headlines in 2012 when it was revealed that comedian Jimmy Carr was a prominent beneficiary.

 The professional funnyman was hardly a tax expert, and Carr understandably found himself wooed by the scheme: